Dmitry Rybolovlev: Business career

-Development of Uralkali
+Uralkali

 In early 1994, Rybolovlev persuaded directors of these and some other enterprises to establish a bank, which he headed.

 He later decided to concentrate on two assets, Uralkali and Silvinit, given that the Russian potash industry was underdeveloped at the time due to the lack of interest from investors, unlike in the oil and gas sectors.
 Additionally, no one had been able to acquire controlling stakes in the industry's firms.
-In 1993 to 1995, Rybolovlev's portfolio included securities of Uralkali, Silvinit, Metafrax and Neftekhimik.
+From 1993 to 1995, Rybolovlev's portfolio included securities of Uralkali, Silvinit, Metafrax and Neftekhimik.
 These companies jointly developed the Verkhnekamskoye potash deposit, one of the world's largest.

 The violent nature of capital accumulation in early to mid-1990s Russia, including in the country's industrially developed regions like the Perm Krai, gave rise to violent criminals battling over control of companies and imposing "protection" fees on businesses.

 Refusing to cooperate with criminal gangs, Rybolovlev was forced to hire a bodyguard in 1993 before moving his family to safety in Switzerland in 1995.
 He also assigned bodyguards to all the directors of his enterprises, with only one, Evgeny Panteleimonov, director of Neftekhimik, refusing to accept.
 Together with Rybolovlev, he had insisted on stopping the supply of the company's products through a mafia-controlled straw firm, "Trade House FD".
 That same year, Evgeny Panteleimonov was killed at the doorstep of his house.

 A local gangster, Oleg Lomakin, turned out to be the organizer of the murder and was detained in April 1996.
 He accused Rybolovlev of being behind the murder, which led to Rybolovlev being arrested and spending 11 months in pretrial detention.
 Lomakin eventually withdrew his testimony, and, together with two accomplices, was sentenced to 15 years in prison for the murder of Panteleimonov.
 The judge concluded that the gangsters had killed the director of the company for breaking off relations with "Trade House FD".

 In 1997, Rybolovlev was acquitted by courts of law at three levels, including the Presidium of the Supreme Court of the Russian Federation.
 In media reports, he stated that he was extorted in jail to sell the shares of his company in exchange for his freedom, but had refused.